academe/omnipay-helcim/README.md

 There is an API to get lists of transactions, so that can *probably* be used to check the validity of a result posted back to your site.
-This will involve some overlap between the Hosted Pages and the Direct modes of operation.
-(Note: the API may not actually allow fetching of transactions by transaction ID, which would be a big let-down, and maybe a total blocker for being able to use the Hosted Pages securely.)
+This will involve some overlap between the Hosted Pages and the Direct modes of operation. *(Note: the API may not actually allow fetching of transactions by transaction ID, which would be a big let-down, and maybe a total blocker for being able to use the Hosted Pages securely.)*

+The fetching of transactions through the API does not include the transaction type, even though the transaction type is available on the transaction details in the admin pages.
+In theory, an end user could change the transactino type from `purchase` to `preAuth` without being detected by the interface, and unless there are administration processes in place to catch this, and `capture` an authorised payment, some payments could possibly be lost.

 When using the Hosted Page mode, the page will need the return URL set in advance.
 Unlike many payment gateways, the return URL is not provided at run-time by your application.